Table of Contents

 We are a family at Prezzybox.
 We all care about each other, and we all care about you.
 We come to work every day to make people like you happy.

 Because we want to welcome you into our family, the language we use is inclusive.
-Obviously racism, sexism, or any hate speech is not tolerated.
+Obviously racism, sexism, or any hate speech is not tolerated at all.
 But it goes beyond that.
 Our writing should be accessible to everyone, regardless of ability.

 As mentioned above, we write so children could understand.
 Our aim is to make the Prezzybox experience available to everyone.

 You've got a flavour for how we say what we want to say.
-Each writer has their own style; but to be clear and understood they have to follow certain rules.
+Everyone has their own style; but to be clear and understood there are aspects that should stay consistent.
+That way, we have a chance of looking like we know what we're doing!

 Prezzybox is always spelled exactly so.
 Uppercase P, one word, lowercase b.
 Never Prezzy Box, PrezzyBox, or pReZzYbOx.